guardian/service-catalogue/packages/dev-environment/README.md

 ## Setup

 1. Get deployTools credentials from Janus.
-The `Service Catalogue CLI CODE` dev policy is required.
+Service Catalogue read-only is appropriate
 2. In the project root, run the following, and follow the resulting instructions:

 ```sh